-With Chang Qing, Jing Tian would often find ways to get the upper-hand.
-Though Jing Tian seemed bossy, but he did care for Chang Qing as friends.
-He would joke or make rants to lighten to situation.
-They fight alongside each other whenever needed but they do not say much.
-It was their actions that counts with their friendship.
+With Chang Qing, Jing Tian would often find ways to get the upper hand.
+Though Jing Tian seemed bossy, he did care for Chang Qing as friends.
+He would joke or make rants to lighten the situation.
+They fought alongside each other whenever needed but they did not say much.
+It was their actions that count with their friendship.
 Sure, Jing Tian ranted a lot more than Chang Qing could ever take at times but they did not get too cheesy regarding how their friendship was.

-Jing Tian and Chong Lou were more like that of ‘knowing the hero, respecting the hero’ concept.
+Jing Tian and Chong Lou were more like that of “knowing the hero, respecting the hero” concept.
 When Jing Tian was Fei Peng, he wanted desperately to find someone who could match his abilities and be able to fight with.
-Chong Lou felt the same way thus feeling quite happy that they meet thousands of years ago.
-However, when Chong Lou found Fei Peng as Jing Tian and Jing Tian wasn’t willing to figh–and not to mention how Jing Tian hated fighting and found it senseless, Chong Lou wanted more than anything to fight with Jing Tian.
+Chong Lou felt the same way thus feeling quite happy that they met thousands of years ago.
+However, when Chong Lou found Fei Peng as Jing Tian and Jing Tian wasn’t willing to fight–and not to mention how Jing Tian hated fighting and found it senseless, Chong Lou wanted more than anything to fight with Jing Tian.
 The battle wasn’t finished yet.
 After losing, Chong Lou kept his words.
-Upon encountering Zi Xuan and falling in love with her, Chong Lou then realized that there were other things besides from fighting.
+Upon encountering Zi Xuan and falling in love with her, Chong Lou then realized that there were other things besides fighting.
 He changed his views and realized how senseless all of the battles were.
 It was then that he and Jing Tian ended up on the same path again.
-They could share things together – though Chong Lou might be talking too deep – or too vague for Jing Tian to understand.
-But it was still funny to see those scenes all the same, especially the one described at the beginning of the post.
+They could share things together–though Chong Lou might be talking too deep–or too vague for Jing Tian to understand.
+But it was still funny to see those scenes, all the same, especially the one described at the beginning of the post.

 What I found the most touching was the flashbacks of Jing Tian, Mao Mao, and Bi Ping.
 What was so sad yet amusing at the same time was the ones who sacrificed themselves for the whole world were not the most important people but those so-called ‘little people’ that others often ignored, even scolded upon.
 They could’ve been selfish until things eventually end anyway.
 But they chose to fight alongside their friends, knowing they would meet the worst fate first.